Velentzas Organization: Against the Rudaj Organization

 By the late 1990s, Fotios Dimopoulos began leading the Greek crew and controlled the gambling operations in Astoria, Queens for the Lucchese family.

 In June 2001, the Albanian Rudaj Organization began extorting Fotios Dimopoulos and attacked his associate Antonios Balampanis, an Albanian who spoke Greek in order to take control of gambling rackets in Astoria, Queens.
-The Rudaj Organization was based in the Bronx and Westchester and supported by the Gambino family.
-On August 3, 2001, Rudaj Organization members Ljusa Nuculovic and five others attacked Dimopoulos's associate Antonios Balampanis who was running a gambling club known as Soccer Fever.
-The Rudaj Organization entered the club attacking the Greek associates of the Lucchese family and beating Balampanis with a pistol.
-After the attacks the Rudaj Organization took control of the Greek dice game barbout.
+The Rudaj organization was based in the Bronx and Westchester and supported by the Gambino family.

+On August 3, 2001, Rudaj organization member Ljusa Nuculovic and five others attacked Dimopoulos's associate Antonios Balampanis who was running a gambling club known as Soccer Fever.
+The members of the Rudaj organization entered the Soccer Fever attacking a Greek associate of the Lucchese family and beating Balampanis with a pistol.
+The attack from the Rudaj organization was retaliation after a Greek member of the Velentzas family and Lucchese associate named Tony had reportedly broken some of their gambling machines.
+Following the attacks, the Rudaj Organization took control of the Greek dice game barbout.
 In 2004, the leaders of the Rudaj Organization including Nuculovic were imprisoned on numerous racketeering charges.